 Since the dynamics files were likely created at least several months prior, it’s necessary to update them with the new load shedding and generating unit frequency ride-through models that were just received via the Attachment A submittals.
 The first step is to remove all load shedding and generating unit frequency ride-through models from the dynamics files.
 Updates of these models have recently been added to the MDF as indicated in section 2.2.2 so they can be copied from the MDF and pasted into the dynamics files.

-NERC requires V/Hz monitoring of generators and since this model isn’t normally included in a WECC dynamics file, another addition to the dynamics files is the creation of a V/Hz monitor.
-Currently, a PSLF “vmfgen” model is created and added to each dynamic file and it monitors each generating unit in the base case for V/Hz performance.
+NERC Standard PRC-006 requires V/Hz monitoring of generators and since this model isn’t normally included in a WECC dynamics file, another addition to the dynamics files is the creation of a V/Hz monitor.
+Currently, a PSLF “vfmgen” model is created and added to each dynamic file and it monitors each generating unit in the base case for V/Hz performance.

 To assist with calculation of load that is shed during simulations, the addition of a PSLF “lsmon” model is necessary.
 One model only is required in each dynamics file and provides an output of how much load is tripped by power flow area due to operation of UFLS relays during a simulation.